Watergate Sonic Remote Water Valve. Not exactly Apple Home..... yet, but you can do it.

 I do love that the developers have, right out of the stocks, added the ability to turn on/off tests and what time you want it to run.
 So often I've seen developers decide something will happen at a specific time (Netatmo, I'm looking at you!) and not giving the users the opportunity to override.

-Also a beta feature.
+This used to be a beta feature.

 You do get an alert for certain things, that you can define.